Vignesh2208/PLCNet/Projects/Simple_PLC_Client_HMI/conf/README.md

 	NODE_ID			    (Type: Int)	 #ID of emulated node.

 	CONNECTION_ID 		(Type: Int)	 #Connection ID which defines a specific connection.
 A node can have
-                                     #any connections simultaneously
+                                     #many connections simultaneously

 	REMOTE_PORT 		(Type: Int)	 #Port to connect to on the remote host.
 Valid for only for a
                                      #connection where the node behaves as a client

 	LOCAL_PORT	  	    (Type: Int)	 #Port to bind to on the host and listen for connections.
 Valid for
                                      #only a connection where the node behaves as a server